 My work embodies transition, in subject and form, relying on fragile boundaries between memory and hope, reality and imagination, two-dimensions and three-dimensions.
 I work interchangeably between drawing, printmaking, fiber sculpture, and installation, using repetition to build form and a sense of time.
 In the cycle of my process, constructed sculptures are made from re-purposed prints and collected materials, which become points of inspiration for drawings, from which the gesture of mark is translated into the stitched line in a hanging, fiber piece.
 I instinctively refer to natural colors and forms, such as linear striations of rock, muted tundra ochres, and blooming greys of an approaching storm.
 Selecting materials based on tactile qualities, I ease between responding to the work cognitively and emotively.
 The path is not always clear, and moments of ambiguity and uncertainty bring complex and subtle rewards.

 The layered, cyclical approach of my process reflects the metaphors within my work.
 I want to bridge the space between cataclysm and catalyst.
 My work tells the story of attachment and loss by creating landscapes that transcend physicality to describe an inner, imagined spaces.
 I evoke the physical and emotional nature of reverent places that can be solitary, communal, natural, constructed, remembered and imagined.
 Tangled nets become topographic contours; seams define the meeting of two edges or two moments.
 Rock cairns and lighthouses are markers of paths, remnants of history; abandoned barns and small, mountain cemeteries are shadows of lives, relationships and families.
 Holes, cavities, and absence implies presence.
+Considerations and accumulation of dreams, worries, hopes, and fears become shelters, caverns, hollows and perforations; depth and density is created through overlays of information, and light is found within the dark.
 I consider that as destruction can lead to reconstruction, mourning leads to celebration of life lived.
 Within the subtle, liminal, and bittersweet, I contemplate the sentiment of the past, and the potency of a hopeful future.